defengliang/7810-bi-project/README.md

 ## How the records in fraudTrain_balanced.arff are generated.

-In the fraudTrain.csv, there are totally 1,296,676 records, inside there are 7,506 fraud records, we choose all the fraud records, and randomly choose two times of normal records.
+In the fraudTrain.csv, there are totally 1,296,676 records, inside there are 7,506 fraud records, we choose all the fraud records, and randomly choose the normal records two times of the fraud records.So the generated fraudTrain_balanced.arff has 22,518 records.

 ## How each field is transferred when output the arff file.